How to Write a Book in 2019: 9 Simple Steps For New Writers

 Get an accountability buddy

-Ideally, this will be another writer who understands what you’re going through, and who may even be working on a project themselves — this way you can swap encouragement, tips, and stern lectures when needed.
+Ideally, this will be another writer who understands what you’re going through, and may even be working on a project themselves — this way you can swap encouragement, tips, and stern lectures when needed.

 If you don’t know any other writers in real life, you can always join an online writing community!
 The advice and support in the forums of these writing websites can be an absolute lifesaver when you’re feeling discouraged.